Person A: See you at church tomorrow.

 A: Well, uh.
 We've had a lot of good times there, and you have friends there.

-B: You know they're so full of rules; I don't want to hear any rules anymore.
+B: You know they're so full of rules; I don't want to hear them anymore.
 It just keeps me from enjoying it, well, you know.
 Do you have a good time in church?
 Besides, why do you believe in God?
 I mean, there is just no proof- I mean none.
+I bet you don't know who made God.

 A: I still think it is a good thing.